 Both the shower and the toilet accumulate moisture which, after a few days, will become dirty and create the perfect home for germs.

 To prevent this moisture from spreading to other areas of the house, make sure you keep the door closed and use floor mats.
 Wash these mats regularly because when they absorb water, then that will be a breeding ground for mold or allergens.

 After using the bathroom it’s best to dry all the surfaces well.
 This will prevent mold from forming, and cockroaches from entering.
 When washing these areas, it’s a good idea to use natural ingredients, like vinegar and lemon, rather than conventional detergents.

 The living room

-When not cleaned regularly to eliminate dust and other environmental factors, this family room can hold concentrations of mites and other microorganisms.
+When you don’t clean regularly to eliminate dust and other bacteria, this family room can hold several mites and other microorganisms.

 Things to think about for this part of the house are:

-The floor needs to be cleaned daily because this is where a large amount of dirt and general filth accumulates.
+To keep this part of your house non-allergenic, then you should clean or vacuum the floor daily, because this is where a large amount of dirt and general filth accumulates.

 Cushions can be covered with cotton sheets for easy, regular washing.
 Or, you could also use a special cover.